Aciz/et-map-source-rebuilds/README.md

 * Re-textures some faces of the river brushes with `common/nodrawwater` instead of the river shader (these were never really visible in regular gameplay anyway).
 * Light entities are not restored.
 * Corrected texture alignment from all doors (broken due to decompile).

+### Venice
+* Built from decompile entirely, includes recreated and re-added models.
+* Fixed bunch of incorrect models used in the lamps around the map (gamemodels used as `misc_model`, resulting in black surfaces) as well as on the truck, near the boat end position.
+* Fixed flipped door texture at Allies 1st spawn cafe building exit (was opening from the handle side).
+* Recreated a lot of ase models used in the map as prefabs by extracting the surfaces from the BSP file.
+The scripts used to extract these, as well as blender scenes used to export them, are included in the `extras` directory.
+* Light entities are not restored.
+* Corrected texture alignment from all doors and other movers (broken due to decompile).

 # License